vprasad60/Neural_Style_Transfer/README.md

 style_weights = [0.2, 0.2, 0.2, 0.2, 0.2]
 ```

 After running the algorithm you will see a progress bar as the iterations are completed.
+The saved image will appear in the 'Generated_Images' folder.

 ## References